jackieocham/rest-metrics-data-analysis/sleep_data_prep_summary.md

 # SLEEP DATA PREP SUMMARY

-1. Exported sleep data from "Sleep By Android" to project folder on my PC.
+1. Exported sleep data from mobile application to project folder on my PC.
     * Referred to app documentation to figure out csv file organization, headers and header descriptions.

 2. Cleaned, manipulated and prepared sleep data using MySQL.